Program detailsCredential: 4-Year Bachelor of Design (Honours)

 - Utilize critical thinking skills in the development of research, design elements, strategies, and techniques for design problems and projects

-- Develop and present effective and professional graphic design solutions based upon clients' needs and parameters
+- Develop and present effective and professional visual design solutions based upon clients' needs and parameters

 - Discuss the theoretical, historical and cultural context within which contemporary graphic design has developed

-- Apply financial, entrepreneurial and business management principles and practices in the development and operation of graphic design services and projects
+- Apply financial, entrepreneurial and business management principles and practices in the development and operation of visual design services and projects

 - Select appropriate media, both traditional and emergent, and interaction methods for design projects